Child Care Program

 Homework is an integral component of the instructional day and is designed to reinforce skills taught.
 Each teacher determines the length of homework assignments.
 All of our students are encouraged to read each evening.

-Instruction is standards-based following the Arizona 2010 Standards with teachers using adopted textbooks and materials.
+Instruction is standards-based following the Arizona 2015 standards with teachers using adopted textbooks and materials.
 A wide range of support materials and technology resources are used to support instruction.
 Please refer to Arizona State Standards through the http://www.azed.gov/ website.
 Parents may also visit http://www2.mpsaz.org/curriculum/parents for grade specific information.

 Kindergarten is offered as a full-day program, 7:45 a.m. - 2:15 p.m.
 Additional school district information can be found at: http://www.mpsaz.org/curriculum/kindergarten/registration

 Juice, milk, and a choice of main entrée is offered to all students each day at lunch.
 All children may bring a sack lunch from home or buy a hot lunch.
-The price for elementary students is $0.40 for reduced and $1.95 for paid lunches.
+The price for elementary students is $0.40 for reduced and $2.05 for paid lunches.
+The adult meal price is $4.00.
 Each student has an account, which is a debit account.
 This means that money or meal credits are deposited into the account, then the student can purchase food items.
 My School Bucks will be available for deposits to your student's account.
 Lunch menus can be found on the Food & Nutrition webpage: http://www.mpsaz.org/food/menus1/el-menus/.

 Medication is administered by the school nurse/assistant only.
 The nurse is responsible for all students’ health records and needs.
 Please visit this web site for additional information: http://www.mpsaz.org/health

-Newsletter is issued each Monday to all families.
-This means of communication is a joint effort of the school and PTO, and includes school, district, and community news.
+The Family Flash is issued to all families through SchoolMessenger.
+This means of communication includes school, district, and community news.

 Notebooks and Supplies Top